Piebald-AI/tweakcc/README.md

 └───────────┴───────────────────────────────┴───────┘
 ```

 To change the table format, run `npx tweakcc`, go to `Misc`, and cycle through the **Table format** options with spacebar.
 Then apply your customizations.
-If you prefer headless configuration, edit `~/.tweakcc/config.json` and set:
+You can also set it manually in your tweakcc config file (e.g. `~/.tweakcc/config.json`):

 ```json
 {